Vegan Panang Curry with Tofu

 Panang curry is my favorite Thai takeout order, but I couldn’t find a recipe I could make at home.
 Not only is Deryn’s recipe delicious, but I love that the ingredients are easier to get than the other panang curry recipes I found.
 No chicken necessary – this dish is rich, tasty, and filling.

 Tofu is always great in vegetarian curries for a source of protein and texture.
-You can also try it in this Easy Vegetable Curry with Tofu, Thai Red Curry Vegetables with Tofu or Curried Tofu,
+You can also try it in this Easy Vegetable Curry with Tofu, Vegan Thai Red Curry with Tofu or Curried Tofu Recipe.

 Below is a quick overview of what you’ll need to make the recipe and any substitutions you can make.
 Use the recipe card with the full list of ingredients and measurements at the bottom of the post when you’re ready to make the recipe.

-- Veggies: Carrot can be omitted or subbed with sweet potato or squash.
-Broccoli works well in addition to or in place or peppers and zucchini.
+- Veggies: This recipe is flexible.
+Carrot can be swapped for sweet potato or squash, and broccoli works well in place of or alongside the peppers and zucchini.

 Before You Start: If you plan to serve over rice, which is recommended), start preparing that now so it can cook while you make the curry.